ajdavies73/H2B_FUCCI2a-Nucleus-Segmentation-and-Cell-Cycle-Analysis/README.md

     - ObjectNumber
     - Intensity_MeanIntensity_RFP
     - Intensity_MeanIntensity_YFP
 23. In the analysis tab for each condition, copy the data for the per-image background values and per-nucleus intensity values into adjacent tables.
-Calculate the background-corrected intensoty values for each nucleus using the following formula in Excel:
+Calculate the background-corrected intensity values for each nucleus using the following formula in Excel:

-  [Cell containing raw intensity for this nucleus and channel]-INDEX([Cells containing background values for this channel], MATCH([Cell containing image number for this nucleus], [Cells containing image numbers for background values]))
+  =[Cell containing raw intensity for this nucleus and channel]-INDEX([Cells containing background values for this channel], MATCH([Cell containing image number for this nucleus], [Cells containing image numbers for background values]))

   E.g. for the following data:
   <img src="https://github.com/user-attachments/assets/8f554883-263e-4d34-ac3f-e144607d06a2">